Facebook Pixel

 What is the difference between the "Brookbush Institute Certified Personal Trainer Certificate (BI-CPT)" and the "Certified Personal Trainer (CPT) Certification"?

-Brookbush Institute Certified Personal Trainer Certificate (BI-CPT): The BI-CPT is an advanced credential awarded by the Brookbush Institute that reflects mastery of an evidence-based, systematic, client-centered, and outcome-driven approach to personal training.
-It is earned through an innovative credit-based and iterative testing process delivered on the Brookbush Institute’s proprietary online platform, and can only be completed with an active membership to BrookbushInstitute.com.
+The BI-CPT is an advanced credential awarded by the Brookbush Institute that reflects mastery of an evidence-based, systematic, client-centered, and outcome- driven approach to personal training.
+It is earned through an innovative credit- based and iterative testing process delivered on the Brookbush Institute’s proprietary online platform, and is included with an active membership to BrookbushInstitute.com.

-Certified Personal Trainer (CPT) Certification: The CPT certification exam is a standalone assessment, developed in accordance with accreditor guidelines, to verify that candidates meet the minimum competency standards for certification.
-This exam is entirely separate from all Brookbush Institute educational programs and credentials.
-Completion of Brookbush Institute courses does not provide points or credit toward exam scoring.
+The CPT certification exam is a standalone assessment, developed using nationally recognized best practices for certification programs, including job task analysis, secure exam development, psychometric analysis, and formal cut score standard setting, and governed by an independent Certification Governing Board.
+The intent of the exam is to verify that candidates meet minimum competency standards for certification.
+This exam is entirely separate from all Brookbush Institute educational programs and credentials (BI-CPT, HMS, and IMT).
+Completion of Brookbush Institute courses does not provide points, credit, or preferential scoring toward exam results.
 The CPT credential is earned solely by passing a proctored exam, available either online or in person.

 Preparing for the exam: